yowainwright/pastoralist/src/core/best-case/README.md

 ## Performance

 Search cost is dominated by the evaluator.
-Pure ranking and state enumeration run under `bun run test:bench`.
+Pure ranking and state enumeration run under `pnpm run test:bench`.

 Every result exposes duration and evaluated-state count so resolver or scanner cost can be measured separately.